vibhavjoshi123/Covid-19-Detection-BY-Lung-X-ray-using-Azure-Custom-Vision-from-Azure-Cognitive-Services/README.md

 # Covid-19-Detection-BY-Lung-X-ray-using-Azure-Custom-Vision-from-Azure-Cognitive-Services
-1)First we collect all the Data and then build a Using Azure Custom Vision
+1)First we collect all the Data and then build a model Using Azure Custom Vision

 2)We Export the model using  tensorflow.lite model and use it Android Phone and make a application for Covid Detection